 Haderer paints a CEO hungrily swallowing all the money available to him.
 He points to the misguided greed of some wealthy corporations, which do not use their resources to benefit society.

-In all, Gerhard Haderer’s realistic drawings open our eyes to how the trappings of modern society have robbed us of our self-awareness and made us egocentric.
+In all, Gerhard Haderer’s drawings offer a realistic look at our life and open our eyes to how the trappings of modern society have robbed us of our self-awareness and made us egocentric.